 Each ASUW First-Year Senator shall be entitled to one (1) vote on any issue before the Senate, and voting by proxy shall not be allowed.

-Meetings of the First-Year Senate will be run in general accordance with Robert’s Rules of Order.
+Meetings of the First-Year Senate will be run in general accordance with Robert’s Rules of Order at the discretion of the FYS Advisor.

 ARTICLE VIII